 As you teach these skills, pairing them might clarify the difference for your students.
 I’d recommend working with mentor texts to model the difference.
 Here is a collection you might start with.
 Be sure to search on Pinterest for additional materials to go with these titles.
 Other bloggers have written about them.

 As you practice, you can refer to the anchor chart to the right and use it with these texts, I’ve also included organizers that you can use for recording the facts, knowledge, inferences and conclusions.
 You might even use the same book for each purpose just to find examples of each.
 This skill will take lots of practice as it’s probably the toughest for many kids to master since fourth and fifth graders are still at the concrete thinking stage.

 Need a fun station activity for additional practice?
-This paper bag mini book is lots of fun, and it can be started as a small group lessons and sent to stations after.
+These paper bag mini books are lots of fun.
+They can be started in your small groups and sent to stations for finishing.